 Grant was three years old when his parents inherited the property and this particular bedroom was his.
 He was the last person in the Barossa to ride his horse to school at nearby town, Rowland Flat and his childhood memories of Wilsford House are vivid.

 He has spent his life dedicated to the Barossa, having built successful award-winning wine brands and operating one of the largest vineyard portfolio’s in the Barossa and Eden Valley.
-Together with his family who are now 6th generation winemakers, he continues to build his legacy as one of the Barossa’s best.
+Together with his family who are now 6th generation winemakers, he continues to build his legacy in the Barossa.

-This comfortable suite features an antique, luxurious double bed that has been in the family for many generations.
+This comfortable suite features a luxurious queen size bed.
 The charming ensuite features a double amenity and shower surrounded by the homestead’s original exposed brick wall.

 Percival Norman Burge is a third generation of the family in the Barossa and the founder of Wilsford Wines which he built in 1919.
 Percy was quite the property developer, having purchased the property from the Kennedy family in 1908.